How to verify the validity of SafeQod (formerly Ubiqod Key) token?

 • Related Articles

-Introduction When you receive your Ubiqod Key, the screen is blank and the batteries are not inserted.
+Introduction When you receive your SafeQod (formerly Ubiqod Key), the screen is blank and the batteries are not inserted.
 This precaution helps prevent screen burn-in and preserves battery life during transport.
-Make sure to follow the steps below carefully before ...
+Make sure to follow the steps below ...

 • What is Ubiqod?